 “It’s special,” Zaidenberg said.
-“They have a very good ensemble,” and excellent conductor, he added, pointing out the soul-stirring erhu in the otherwise classical Western symphony, and the Chinese pentatonic scale used in the orchestral arrangement.
+“They have a very good ensemble,” and excellent conductor, he added.

-Zaidenberg said they were not a beat, not a note out of place, and the music transported him to China.
+Zaidenberg said there was not a beat, not a note out of place, and the music transported him to China.

 The energy of the performance, of all the artists involved, left such an impression on Zaidenberg that he said the performance left him rejuvenated.

 Shen Yun’s mission is to revive 5,000 years of China’s divinely inspired civilization through the arts, and Zaidenberg felt they succeeded.
 He pointed out many aspects of the production he felt were unique.

 “I was impressed very much their energy which is coming from the stage, with a lot of colorful things in connection with [the backdrop], it’s like they coming from [a] movie to the stage,” Zaidenberg said.